cassianoheitor1993/Subtitler-VideoPlayer-App/README.md

 - 🎯 **Auto-load Subtitles**: Automatically finds and loads subtitle files
 - 🖱️ **Interactive Timeline**: Click to seek, double-click for fullscreen
 - 📱 **Right-click Context Menu**: Quick access to common actions
+- 🛰️ **Local Network Casting (Beta)**: Stream the active video over HTTP to other devices on your LAN

 ## Screenshots